mstocco/mariostoc.co/content/blog/20220601-lemonade-reciepe.md

 # My 90g Lemonade Reciepe

-Based off of Maurten's marketing claim of 5:4 glucose fructose ratio, here is how I mix up a bottle for a bike ride...
+Based off of Maurten's marketing claim of 5:4 glucose to fructose ratio, here is how I mix up a bottle for a bike ride...

 ## Ingredients

-* Western Family Lemonade drink mix
+ &nbsp; Western Family Lemonade drink mix
-* Sugar
+ &nbsp; Sugar
-* Maltodextrin
+ &nbsp; Maltodextrin
-* Water
+ &nbsp; Water

 ## Directions

-Mix the following together in a standard 710ml water bottle.
+Mix the dry ingredients in your favourite water bottle using the following amounts:
+ &nbsp; 42g of Table sugar.
-38g of lemonade drink mix.
+ &nbsp; 38g of Lemonade drink mix.
-42g of table sugar.
-10g of Maltodextrin
+ &nbsp; 10g of Maltodextrin

-<small>&star; If it is going to be hot outside, add a dash of table salt.</small>
+&lowast;<small>If it is going to be hot outside, add a dash of table salt.</small>

-Maltodextrin has the tendency to clump; throughly mixing DRY with the other granules greatly reduces the clumping.
+Maltodextrin will clump when wet; throughly mixing all the dry ingredients first, greatly reduces this clumping.

 Add 2/3 water to the bottle and shake vigorously.

 Top up the bottle with water and ride.

-Makes one bottle.